amart910/homelab-projects/README.md

 # 👨‍💻 Cybersecurity & Network Engineering Homelab Projects

 Welcome to my professional homelab portfolio.
 I'm a cybersecurity and IT professional with certifications including CompTIA Security+, CySA+, PenTest+, and ISC2 SSCP.
-My hands-on projects reflect my ability to design, deploy, and secure systems in real-world scenarios using tools like Proxmox, OpenWRT, WireGuard, and Wazuh.
+My hands-on projects demonstrate my ability to design, deploy, and secure systems in real-world scenarios using tools such as Proxmox, OpenWRT, WireGuard, Wazuh, and Azure Active Directory.

 ---